It is to never become like them.

 And although good or bad may seem subjective, I’m confident everyone can agree that anything we do harmful to a fellow human being is considered morally bad.

 In other words, bad people are those who intentionally hurt others (or the environment).

 You agree with that?

 That’s basic morality.

 By the way, I’m not saying that I’m an exception, that I don’t do bad stuff from time to time.
-Hey we’re all imperfect individuals.
+We’re all imperfect individuals.
 Sometimes we do bad things unintentionally.

 But just because we’re imperfect doesn’t mean we’re free to harm others.
 It’s always our responsibility — and it’s a choice — to respect or care for others (if necessary).

 People Who Do Bad Stuff

 When people keep doing bad things, we start to hate them.
 We distant ourselves.